Route 1 is one of many flooded and blocked roads that caused school and other closures throughout Greenwich on September 2, 2021.

 The Wearing of the Green-wich Thank-You Parade

 Save the date!
+Sept.
+19 at 1 pm.
 Celebrate the 125th anniversary of the Greenwich Police Department and honor Greenwich Hospital staff, first-responders, and essential Town workers who helped us through the pandemic.
-The Parade starts on Sunday, Sept.
-19 at 1 pm at Town Hall.
-More information on Facebook: https://fb.me/e/4MOq0ZzV9
+Email Capt.
+James Bonney for more information at email@example.com.

 Stay safe and please remember the four W’s: wear a mask, wash your hands, watch your distance and wipe down surfaces.